sheriljos/corona-tracker/README.md

 ## About the project
-The project will track the corona cases happening
+The project will track the corona cases.
+It gives the overall and country specific data for infected, recovered and death cases.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts